Heegaard Floer homology and maximal twisting numbers: Applications

-We conclude the paper by showing how the computation in Proposition \ref{prop:Tsurgeries}, together with the explicit expression of the upper bound in Subsection \ref{subsection:background}, can be used to determine the number of negative-twisitng structures on every surgery on a torus knot.
+We conclude the paper by showing how the computation in Proposition \ref{prop:Tsurgeries}, together with the explicit expression of the upper bound in Subsection \ref{subsection:background}, can be used to determine the number of negative-twisting structures on every surgery on a torus knot.
 We do the case of $M=S_r^3(T_{d_2,d_1})$, and we explain how to recover the same result for $S_r^3(T_{d_2,-d_1})$.

-We first note that the standard graph of $M$ has three legs and $e_0=-1$; moreover, the centre and the first two legs form the $S^3$-subgraph which coincides with the fibration of $T_{d_2,d_1}$.
+We first note that (when $\overline{\text{tw}}<-1$) the standard graph of $M$ has three legs and $e_0=-1$; moreover, the centre and the first two legs form the $S^3$-subgraph which coincides with the fibration of $T_{d_2,d_1}$.
 The set of realised characteristic vectors is then completely determined by the third leg, because from Theorem \ref{teo:realised} we know that the coordinates of such vectors are fixed on the $S^3$-subgraph.
-The framing of the third leg is $-d_1d_2+r$ whenever $r<d_1d_2-d_1-d_2$; note that when $r$ is bigger than this number $M$ is an $L$-space with $e_0=-1$ which has no negative-twisting structures, see Remark \ref{remark:L}.
+The framing of the third leg is $-d_1d_2+r$ whenever $r<d_1d_2-d_1-d_2$; note that when $d_1d_2-d_1-d_2<r<d_1d_2$ the manifold $M$ is an $L$-space with $e_0=-1$ which has no negative-twisting structures, see Remark \ref{remark:L}.
 We write $-d_1d_2+r$ as the negative continued fraction $[m_1,...,m_k]$, whose coefficients correspond to the framings of the vertices of the third leg.

-Since we know from Proposition \ref{prop:bigtw} and \cite[Theorem 1.4]{CM-negative} that the number of contact structures with twisting number $\overline{\text{tw}}(-Y)$ is equal to the number of realised characteristic vectors, we conclude that such a quantity is where the first term accounts for the restricted values of the coordinate of the vertex attached to the centre, as in Theorem \ref{teo:realised}.
+Since we know from Proposition \ref{prop:bigtw} and \cite[Theorem 1.1]{CM-negative} that the number of contact structures with twisting number $\overline{\text{tw}}$ is equal to the number of realised characteristic vectors, we conclude that such a quantity is where the first term accounts for the restricted values of the coordinate of the vertex attached to the centre, as in Theorem \ref{teo:realised}.
+When $\overline{\text{tw}}=-1$ the claim follows from Equation \eqref{eq:upper2}.

 For the other twisting numbers we distinguish the case of a type B (when $(d_2,d_1)=(2,3)$) or a type A manifold.
 In the first case by Theorem \ref{teo:final} we just have to count how many pyramids appear; since $0<r<1$ and we have that $-6+r=[-6,-k-1,m_3,...,m_k]$, where $k$ is the size of the pyramid of the short manifold $M(-1;\frac{1}{2},\frac{1}{3},\frac{k+1}{6k+5})$, while the best upper approximation for the lowest twisting number is $\frac{k}{6k-1}$, we obtain that there are In the second case by Theorem \ref{teo:final} we have to count the structure with the unique non-highest twisting number $-\underline q$.
 We computed in Proposition \ref{prop:Tsurgeries} that $-\underline q$ exists only when $0<r<d_1d_2-d_1-d_2$ and $-d_1d_2+r$ falls in the interval given by for a positive $s$ when the fraction is reduced.
 Note that the left-most endpoint of the interval corresponds to the manifold without tails, while the right-most one to the best upper approximation (for each rational in the interval); hence, we have that the number we want is as $m_i=n_i$ for $i=1,...,h-1$.